DianaBaRo/student_data_bank/README.md

 * Room

 ### Model Associations
+User (parent) has many students.
+Student has many activities and belongs to a User (parent).
 Activity belongs to a Student.
-Student has many activities and belongs to a User(parent).
-User(parent) has many students.

 ### Contributing